Zane Floyd: Background

-After attending high school, Floyd enlisted in the United States Marine Corps.
-He was honorably discharged in 1998 due to heavy drinking and was told he was not welcome to re-enlist.
+After attending high school, Floyd enlisted in the United States Marine Corps in 1994.
+He was honorably discharged in July 1998 with the rank of lance corporal due to heavy drinking and was told he was not welcome to re-enlist.
 Before the shooting that led to his conviction, he worked as a security guard and part-time as a bouncer at a bar.
-Days before the crime, he was fired from his security officer job and evicted from his apartment, moving back into a room at his parent’s home.
+Days before the crime, he was fired from his security officer job and evicted from his apartment, moving back into a room at his parents' home.
 According to testimony during the penalty phase of his trial, Floyd may have suffered from fetal alcohol syndrome.

 The massacre

 On June 3, 1999, at approximately 5:15 in the morning, Floyd entered an Albertson's supermarket located at 3864 West Sahara Avenue in Las Vegas and opened fire on random individuals in the store using a shotgun.

 Floyd first shot 40-year-old worker Thomas Darnell in the back, killing him.
-Immediately after, he also killed 41-year-old store manager Carlos Chuck Leos and 31-year-old worker Dennis Troy Sargent.
+Immediately after, he also shot and killed 41-year-old store manager Carlos Chuck Leos in the face and neck, and 31-year-old worker Dennis Troy Sargent in the chest.
 Floyd then encountered 23-year-old worker Zachary T. Emenegger, who fled from Floyd when he saw the gunman pointing the shotgun in his direction, beginning a sequence of near-death encounters with the gunman.
 Diving under a produce table, Emenegger avoided Floyd's gunfire for 15 seconds but ultimately was shot in the upper-chest region resulting in a punctured lung.
 Floyd then saw Emenegger move and shot him again.
 Emenegger then played dead.
 Believing his victim was dead, Floyd whispered, "Yeah, you're dead," and continued searching the store.
-Eventually, Floyd discovered 60-year-old clerk Lucille Alice Tarantino in the rear of the store and fatally shot her in the head at point-blank range.
+Eventually, Floyd found 60-year-old clerk Lucille Alice Tarantino in the rear of the store and fatally shot her in the head at point-blank range.
+After his later arrest, Floyd stated: “I looked right at her, and I just, I just, just blew her head apart.”
 Thinking that Floyd was gone, Emenegger attempted to get up and go for help but collapsed back onto the ground.
 Floyd initially walked past Emenegger's motionless body and started to leave the store but abruptly stopped and doubled back to ensure Emenegger was dead.
 After watching for a moment, Floyd finally fled from the store.
 In total, Floyd had shot seven shotgun shells in seven minutes, killing four people and critically wounding Emenegger.

 It later emerged that shortly before the shooting, Floyd had telephoned an escort agency and called for the services of a young woman at his apartment.
 When a 20-year-old woman arrived at the apartment at around 3:30 am, Floyd, threatened her with a shotgun and raped her.
 He eventually told her she had 60 seconds to run or be killed.
 After she escaped, Floyd took his shotgun and began walking to the supermarket at around 5:00 am.